bctan87/weather_dashboard/README.md

 ![sc3](/assets/images/sc3.png)

-If the user failed to enter a city name and clicks the search button, an alert message will show up.
+If the user fails to enter a city name and clicks the search button, an alert message will show up.

 ![sc4](/assets/images/sc4.png)